-10.1.
-Financial Management: The Charter School shall operate under GAAP or other generally accepted standards of fiscal management, provided that the Charter School's accounting methods shall comply in all instances with any applicable governmental accounting requirements.
+- 9.1.
+Financial Management: The Charter School shall operate in accordance with GAAP or other generally accepted standards of fiscal management, provided that the Charter School's accounting methods shall comply in all instances with any applicable governmental accounting requirements. - 9.2.

-10.2.
 Budget and Cash Flow: The Charter School shall prepare and provide to the State Board a copy of its annual budget and cash flow projections for each fiscal year by no later than July 1 of such fiscal year.
-The fiscal year for the Charter School shall begin on July 1 of each year and end on June 30 of the subsequent year.

-10.3.
-Non-Commingling: Assets, funds, liabilities, and financial records of the School shall be kept separate from assets, funds, liabilities, and financial records of any other person, entity, or organization unless approved in writing by the State Board.

-10.4.
-Location and Access: The School shall maintain, or cause to be maintained, books, records, documents, and other evidence of accounting procedures and practices that sufficiently and properly reflect all direct and indirect costs of any nature expended in the performance of this charter.
+The fiscal year for the Charter School shall begin on July 1 of each year and end on June 30 of the subsequent year. - 9.3.
+Non-Commingling: Assets, funds, liabilities, and financial records of the School shall be kept separate from assets, funds, liabilities, and financial records of any other person, entity, or organization unless approved in writing by the State Board. - 9.4.
+Location and Access: The School shall maintain, or cause to be maintained, books, records, documents, and other evidence of accounting procedures and practices which sufficiently and properly reflect all direct and indirect costs of any nature expended in the performance of this Contract.
 These records shall be subject at all reasonable times to inspection, review, or audit by personnel duly authorized by the State Board, the Office of the State Auditor, and federal officials so authorized by law, rule, regulation, or contract.
-The financial records must be maintained for immediate access by the State Board and reasonable access by the public as required by law.

-10.5.
-Tuition and Fees: The Charter School shall not charge tuition to any student unless such student would otherwise be liable for tuition costs under the Act.
-The Charter School may, to the extent permitted by law, charge a reasonable fee per student for workbooks, textbooks, instructional materials, classroom supplies. all provided that students eligible for a fee waiver under the School's Fee Waiver Policy are not prevented from attending school or any field trip as a result of being unable to pay such fees.
-The fee referenced above does not apply to student activities, summer school activities, after-school activities, or any other activities at the Charter School where the activity is not part of the curriculum and participation of the students and/or parents is voluntary.

-10.6.
-Outside Funding: The Charter School may accept gifts, donations, or grants, provided that no such gifts, grants, or donations may be accepted if contrary to applicable law or the terms of this charter.

-10.7.
-School Funding: The School will receive funding under the provisions of Chapter 19 (256E) of the Act and associated rules and procedures.
+The financial records must be maintained for immediate access by the State Board and reasonable access by the public as required by law. - 9.5.
+Tuition and Fees: The Charter School shall not charge tuition to any student.
+The Charter School may, to the extent permitted by law, charge a reasonable fee per student for instructional material or classroom supplies, and any required student activities, and may charge reasonable fees for field trips at or around the time of such field trips, all provided that students eligible for a fee waiver in accordance with the School's Fee Waiver Policy are not prevented from attending any activity as a result of being unable to pay such fees.
+The fee referenced above does not apply to student activities, summer school activities, after school activities where the activity is not part of the curriculum and participation of the students and/or parents is voluntary. - 9.6.
+Outside Funding: The Charter School may accept gifts, donations, or grants, provided that no such gifts, grants, or donations may be accepted if contrary to applicable law or to the terms of this Contract. - 9.7.
+School Funding: The School will receive funding in accordance with the provisions of Chapter 19 (256E) of the Act and associated rules and procedures.

-10.8.
+- 9.8.
 Annual financial report: The school shall submit a certified Annual Report consistent with the requirements of IAC 281-Chapter 19.
-The annual financial report is due to the department by September 15.
+The annual financial report is due to the department by September 15. - 9.9.

-10.9.
 Annual Audits: The Charter School shall cause a Financial Statement Audit to be performed annually at its expense by an outside independent auditor retained by the Charter School and reasonably acceptable to the State Board.
-The Financial Audits shall include, without limitation:

-An opinion on the financial statements (and Supplementary Schedule of Expenditures of Federal Awards, if applicable);

-A report on compliance and internal control over financial reporting based on an audit of financial statements performed under Government Accounting Standards; and A report on compliance with requirements of applicable laws and regulations, including the audit requirements contained in the Performance Framework.
+The Financial Audits shall include, without limitation: - 9.9.1.
+An opinion on the financial statements (and Supplementary Schedule of Expenditures of Federal Awards, if applicable); - 9.9.2.
+A report on compliance and on internal control over financial reporting based on an audit of financial statements performed in accordance with Government Accounting Standards; and - 9.9.3.
+A report on compliance with requirements of applicable laws and regulations, including the audit requirements contained in the Performance Framework.